Power Gauge Report is an investing newsletter run by Marc Chaikin.

 - Nasdaq for 12% loss

-Because of these big loses this newsletter has definitely trailed the market since its inception back in October 2021.
+Because of these big losses, this newsletter has definitely trailed the market since its inception in October 2021.

 Recommended: The Best Place To Get Stock Picks